 I think my upbringing has a lot to do with it.
 My mom was a stay-at-home mom for twelve years.
-During that time, (actually even after she took on a part time job), I rarely saw her spend money on herself.
-She spent plenty of money on my brother and I, but struggled to buy anything she needed or wanted.
+I rarely saw her spend money on herself during that time (actually, even after she took on a part-time job).
+She spent plenty of money on my brother and me but struggled to buy anything she needed or wanted.

 I never thought about the decor in that bathroom until that very moment.
 My parents didn’t renovate the house while we were growing up.

-That hideous wallpaper had been chosen by the previous owners in 1977.
-Twenty-two years later it was still glued to my parent’s bathroom walls.
+The previous owners had chosen that hideous wallpaper in 1977.
+Twenty-two years later, it continued to stick to my parent’s bathroom walls.

-In fact, our house was full of 1970s decor.
-There was a dark green stove, mirrored wall paper, wood paneling and rust-colored shag carpeting.
+Our house was full of 1970s decor.
+There was a dark green stove, mirrored wallpaper, wood paneling, and rust-colored shag carpeting.

 I Can’t Spend Money on Myself

-As I grow and age I realize that I am falling into the same patterns as my mother.
+As I grow and age, I realize that I am falling into the same patterns as my mother.
 I never spend money on myself.
-I don’t shop often and I rarely buy things that I want.
+If I see something I like unexpectedly; I never treat myself either.
+I don’t shop often, and I rarely buy things that I want.
 These days I only buy new items for my husband or children.

 My husband doesn’t struggle to spend money the way I do.
-This summer he spent over $1000 on landscaping services.
-A crew of men weeded, edged, mowed and planted new azaleas for us.
-When they were finished my husband happily handed them a check.
+This summer, he spent over $1000 on landscaping services.
+A crew of men weeded, edged, mowed, and planted new azaleas for us.
+When they finished, my husband happily handed them a check.

-When he wants to buy something he does.
+When he wants to buy something, he does.
 He doesn’t spend thirty minutes searching for coupon codes or comparing prices.
-He simply pulls out his wallet and types numbers into the online submission forms.
-Two days later the boxes arrive from Amazon.
+He pulls out his wallet and types numbers into the online submission forms.
+Two days later, the boxes arrive from Amazon.

 I don’t expect to start spending money at the drop of a hat, but I would like to feel more at ease buying items I want or need.